Bengaluru startup Uravu Labs, the brainchild of four engineers, has developed a working prototype that can produce water using 100% renewable energy.

 “So each cycle lasts about six hours and is repeated four times during 24 hours.
-We make use of a thermal battery which enables the desorption process to happen during nighttime,” he says.
+We use a thermal battery which enables the desorption process during nighttime,” he says.

 Swapnil says the quality of the water produced by Uravu AWGs fits the parameters set by the International Organization for Standardization (ISO) and the World Health Organization (WHO).
 The National Accreditation Board for Testing and Calibration Laboratories (NABL) has also approved it for drinking usage.

 While the startup hasn’t made any commercial sales, he adds, it has secured three pilot projects for a real-estate developer, a beverage manufacturer, and a corporate office.

-Swapnil says that while several companies occupy a space in the Indian AWG market, they primarily make use of air-conditioning based technology that employs high levels of energy.
+Swapnil says that while several companies occupy a space in the Indian AWG market, they primarily use air-conditioning-based technology that employs high levels of energy.

-“These machines are non-renewable in nature and you’ll hardly get three litres of water for one unit of electricity.
+“These machines are non-renewable, and you’ll hardly get three litres of water for one unit of electricity.
 Even if one pairs it with a solar PV system, you’ll have to use electronic supply batteries that end up almost doubling the cost of the operation,” he notes.

 “At Uravu, we decoupled the desiccant and heat systems, which gives us the strategic advantage of not being limited to solar energy, but tapping into any heat source to produce renewable water,” he says.

 He explains, “So a processing, textile or chemical industry could ideally use their existing waste heat, even produced while burning biomass, to power our AWGs and fulfil their on-site drinking water requirements.
 Another application we’re looking at is breweries, which have a wet by-product called ‘beer spent grain’.
 This can be dried using exhaust air, which enhances the humidity of the air, and the dried BSG can be burnt to generate heat for the AWG.
-So we can not only utilise the waste generated at the brewery, but also enable a circular system to continually produce water.”
+So we can utilise the waste generated at the brewery and enable a circular system to continually produce water.”